Earn Dual Certification in Elementary and Special Education

 Careers with an Elementary and Special Education Degree

 Dual certification in elementary and special education means you will be able to teach all learners, which increases employment options.
-Graduates become special education teachers as well as classroom teachers.
+Graduates become special education teachers in all grades as well as classroom teachers for grades 1-6.
 They also pursue other education-related opportunities, such as working for the New York State Office for People with Developmental Disabilities.